Topics Map > Campus Services > Office 365

-"Graymail" is generally characterized by newsletters, sales pitches, and stuff trying to pass as legitimate marketing.
+"Graymail" (of bulk mail) is generally characterized by newsletters, sales pitches, and stuff trying to pass as legitimate marketing.
 It's a result of your address(es) getting on marketing lists, and then being sold to other email marketers.
 These messages are particularly difficult to get classified as spam because they are usually being sent on behalf of otherwise legitimate companies (for varying degrees of "legitimate"), and there are many recipients who consider the messages completely legitimate.

 'Backscatter' is the name given to bounceback messages generated when a spammer uses your mail address in the 'From:' line of their messages.
 This does not mean they have access to your account, however, if you feel your account has been compromised, please change your password.
 If the spammer's message can't be delivered for any reason, the receiving host will send back a bounce or non-delivery report to the address in the 'From:' line.

 - DSN (Delivery Status Notification) advising that the message cannot be delivered - or that delivery is delayed.

 - Auto-replies - often advising that the mailbox is no longer in use due to spam or that the recipient is on vacation.

 - Challenge/response requesting that you confirm you sent the message.

 If a spammer sends a large number of messages, you may receive literally hundreds or thousands of 'backscatter' messages.